+Mr David Foster

+Board Chair

-Mr David Foster Qualifications of the Accountable Authority Period as the Accounta able Authority or member Board Chair Mr Foster holds a Bachelor of Applied Science and a Master of Business Administration.
-He is a Senior Fellow of the Financial Date of commencement 29 March 2018 Services Institute of Australasia and a Fellow of the Australian Institute of Company Directors.
-Date of cessation 28 March 2021 Experience of the Accountable Authority Number of meetings of the Board of the 9/9 Mr Foster is an experienced chair and non-executive director with roles in a diverse range of industries, including financial services, retail, local government, education and professional services.
+Mr Foster holds a Bachelor of Applied Science and a Master of Business Administration.
+He is a Senior Fellow of the Financial Services Institute of Australasia and a Fellow of the Australian Institute of Company Directors.

+Mr Foster is an experienced chair and non-executive director with roles in a diverse range of industries, including financial services, retail, local government, education and professional services.
 Before his board roles, he had an extensive banking career spanning over 25 years.
-This included five years as Chief Executive Officer of Suncorp Bank and over 14 years with Westpac in a number of senior roles in NSW and Qld. company He holds current directorships with MotorCycle Holdings Limited, Thorn Group Limited, Genworth Mortgage Insurance Limited, G8 Education Limited and Local Government Enterprises of QLD.
-Ms Lucia Cade Qualifications of the Accountable Authority Period as the Accounta able Authority or member Board Member Ms Cade holds a Bachelor of Engineering (Civil) (Honours), a Bachelor of Economics and a Master of Engineering Science.
-Date of commencement 29 March 2018 She is a Fellow of the Institution of Engineers Australia and a Fellow of the Australian Institute of Company Directors.
-Date of cessation 28 March 2021 Experience of the Accountable Authority Number of meetings of the Board of the 8/9 Ms Cade has considerable experience in engineering and commercial leadership, with a focus on water infrastructure, utilities and professional services.
-She has been Chair of South East Water, a government-owned water utility, since October 2015 and holds other non-executive appointments in engineering, infrastructure and technology. company Since 2004 she has managed a portfolio of advisory and consulting clients and recently was a member of the technical advisory panel for the National Water Infrastructure Development Fund.
-Mr Mark Lewis Qualifications of the Accountable Authority Period as the Accounta able Authority or member Board Member Mr Lewis holds a Master of Applied Science Date of commencement 29 March 2018 Experience of the Accountable Authority Date of cessation 28 March 2021 Mr Lewis is a former WA Minister for Agriculture and Food and was a member for the Mining and Pastoral Region in the WA Legislative Council from 2013 to 2017.
+This included five years as Chief Executive Officer of Suncorp Bank and over 14 years with Westpac in a number of senior roles in NSW and Qld.

+He holds current directorships with MotorCycle Holdings Limited, Thorn Group Limited, Genworth Mortgage Insurance Limited, G8 Education Limited and Local Government Enterprises of QLD.

+Ms Lucia Cade

+Ms Cade holds a Bachelor of Engineering (Civil) (Honours), a Bachelor of Economics and a Master of Engineering Science.
+She is a Fellow of the Institution of Engineers Australia and a Fellow of the Australian Institute of Company Directors.

+Ms Cade has considerable experience in engineering and commercial leadership, with a focus on water infrastructure, utilities and professional services.
+She has been Chair of South East Water, a government-owned water utility, since October 2015 and holds other non-executive appointments in engineering, infrastructure and technology.

+Since 2004 she has managed a portfolio of advisory and consulting clients and recently was a member of the technical advisory panel for the National Water Infrastructure Development Fund.

+Mr Mark Lewis

+Mr Lewis holds a Master of Applied Science

+Mr Lewis is a former WA Minister for Agriculture and Food and was a member for the Mining and Pastoral Region in the WA Legislative Council from 2013 to 2017.
 During that time, his responsibilities included the Rural Business Development Corporation, which administers loans to primary industries, including concessional loans on behalf of the Commonwealth.
 He also has experience in water infrastructure planning and development through his role as Minister for Agriculture and Food.

-Number of meetings of the Board of the company 8/9 He has been involved in and owned cereal, sheep/cattle and horticulture farms and is currently a corporate advisor with AFS Agriculture Limited, advising a number of agriculture- related joint ventures and private equity companies.
+He has been involved in and owned cereal, sheep/cattle and horticulture farms and is currently a corporate advisor with AFS Agriculture Limited, advising a number of agriculturerelated joint ventures and private equity companies.

-Ms Prue Bondfield Qualifications of the Accountable Authority Period as the Accounta ble Authority or membe Board Member Ms Bondfield holds a Bachelor of Laws, a Diploma in Project Management and a Graduate Diploma of Business, Date of commencement 20 April 2018 Marketing and Management.
-Date of cessation 19 April 2021 Experience of the Accountable Authority Number of meetings 8/9 Ms Bondfield has significant agribusiness and farming expertise from her role as General Manager and a director of Palgrove Management Pty Ltd-a corporate livestock business with properties in Qld and NSW. of the Board of the company She has strong agriculture industry networks from various roles in state entities and on advisory committees.
+Ms Prue Bondfield

+Ms Bondfield holds a Bachelor of Laws, a Diploma in Project Management and a Graduate Diploma of Business, Marketing and Management.

+Ms Bondfield has significant agribusiness and farming expertise from her role as General Manager and a director of Palgrove Management Pty Ltd-a corporate livestock business with properties in Qld and NSW.

+She has strong agriculture industry networks from various roles in state entities and on advisory committees.
 She was Chair of the Beef Industry Sustainability Framework Steering Committee, which was formed by the Red Meat Advisory Council.
 She was also a director of the State Management Council of Livestock Health and Pest Authorities of New South Wales and a director of the Beef Improvement Association.

-Ms Sharon Starick Qualifications of the Accountable Authority Period as the Accountable Authority or member Board Member Ms Starick holds Bachelor of Agricultural Science Honours in the Plant Science Department.
-Date of commencement 4 April 2019 Experience of the Accountable Authority Date of cessation 3 April 2022 Ms Starick runs a combined cereal and pork business in the Murraylands in SA.
-She brings not only practical on- farm knowledge but also 20 years' experience with industry bodies, natural resource management groups, government boards and other private and public organisations.
-Number of meetings of the Board of the company 1/2 She is the current Chair of the Board of Rural Business Support, which provides rural financial counselling services for SA and NT.
+Ms Sharon Starick

+Ms Starick holds Bachelor of Agricultural Science Honours in the Plant Science Department.

+Ms Starick runs a combined cereal and pork business in the Murraylands in SA.
+She brings not only practical onfarm knowledge but also 20 years' experience with industry bodies, natural resource management groups, government boards and other private and public organisations.

+She is the current Chair of the Board of Rural Business Support, which provides rural financial counselling services for SA and NT.
 She is also on the board of the Grains Research and Development Corporation, Royal Automobile Association of SA, and Animal Health Australia.

-This page has been updated.
-Replacement page 55 on following page.